nikolanan/CppBasics/maxNumber/README.md

 The algorithm finds the largest number.
-The program gets new values until it recieves "Stop".
+The program gets new values until it receives "Stop".

 Sample input:
 100